 Holds a degree in Relay Protection Systems from the University of Shandong (China), and completed his Master's Degree in Electrical Systems and Automation at the same faculty.
 He later concluded an MBA at Baylor University (USA).
 Between 2007 and 2009, he was Vice-Chairman of the preparatory group for the National Grid Corporation of the Philippines, and Consultative Chairman, Chief Executive Advisor and in 2009 a member of the Board of Directors of the National Grid Corporation of the Philippines.
 From that date until 2010, he was General Director at the Department of International Cooperation at the State Grid Corporation of China.
 From 2010 to 2011, he was senior executive Vice-Chairman and member of the Board of Directors of State Grid Development Co.
 Ltd. From 2012 to 2015, he was President, Chief Executive Officer and member of the Board of Directors of State Grid International Development Co.
-Ltd., Chairman of the Board of Directors of State Grid Brazil Holding S.A., and Chairman of the Board of Directors of State Grid Europe Limited.
+Ltd., Chairman of the Board of Directors of State Grid Europe Limited.
 He currently holds the positions of Deputy Head Engineer of the State Grid Corporation of China and General Director of the Department of International Cooperation of the State Grid Corporation of China.